We may earn affiliate commissions for the recommended products. Learn more.

 Going the do-it-yourself way allows you to create the best DIY home security system tailored to your individual needs.
 The initial price depends on the household size, the depth of desired protection, equipment quality, and monitoring type.
 Let's see how much that amounts to.

-Abode has one of the more affordable indoor-outdoor WiFi cameras that go for $59.99, going up to $99.99 for a wireless video doorbell.
-In comparison, ADT utilizes Google Nest cameras, which cost $99.99 for a standard indoor wired camera, and asks $179.99 for Google Nest Doorbell.
-Regarding quality, ADT cameras often have 1080p or higher image quality but also require a professional monitoring plan, while Abode falls behind AI-powered person detection in dim environments.
+Abode has one of the more affordable indoor-outdoor Wi-Fi cameras that go for $59.99, going up to $99.99 for a wireless video doorbell.
+In comparison, ADT offers Google Nest cameras, which cost $99.99 for a standard indoor wired camera, and ask $179.99 for a Google Nest Doorbell.
+Regarding quality, ADT cameras often have 1080p or higher image quality but also require a professional monitoring plan, while Abode falls behind in AI-powered person detection in dim environments.

 You should also consider what kind of equipment you actually need.
-Large households require more motion sensors.
-If you require environmental hazard protection, consider SimpliSafe water sensors ($19.99), smoke $ carbon monoxide detection ($69.99), or temperature sensor ($29.99).
+Large homes require more motion sensors.
+If you require environmental hazard protection, consider SimpliSafe water sensors ($19.99), smoke, carbon monoxide detection ($69.99), or a temperature sensor ($29.99).

 Other security systems you might be interested in:

 Before committing, I suggest noting your budget and tech skills.
-ADT is a pricey but reliable home security that is a bit harder to install; meanwhile, SimpliSafe may lack a few advanced features, but you will have no trouble setting it up.
+ADT is a pricey but reliable home security system that’s a bit harder to install; meanwhile, SimpliSafe may lack a few advanced features, but you will have no trouble setting it up.

 FAQ